 “Oh my God!
 It was awful!
 The dead things.
 The abyss.
 Crawling out … rat-like things, with fangs and claws …”

-“He’s not dead,” Arika said, turning her back to the ocean.
+“He’s not dead,” Arika asserted, turning her back to the ocean.

-Dylan stood with hunched shoulders, his hands trembling, his face and shirt stained with tears.
+Dylan stood with hunched shoulders, his face and shirt stained with tears.
 “How do you know that?” he asked in a petulant boy’s voice.

 “Because it has to be true.”